arf20/arftransfer/PROTOCOL.md

 ```
 #### 2.1.3.
 0x02 DATA (client -> server)
 Directly raw file data.
 Could be a whole file smaller than block size, or one of the blocks of the file.
 Block size is defined in the client and the server independently.
+#### 2.1.4.
+0x03 COMPRESSED DATA
+Same as 2.1.3 but the data is gzip compressed.

 ### 2.2.
 From server
 #### 2.2.1.
 0x00 PING ANSWER
 No data.
 Size = 0.